arstevens/BluetoothLogin/docs/Phone_retriever.md

 creates a new ErmrestHandler instance so the cookie doesn't run out

 ## is_valid(phone) method
 Checks if the phone is registered or not.
-Checks the "users" for registered users.
+Checks the "users" table for registered users.

 ## get_nearest_phone() method
 Scans for nearby Bluetooth Connections using RSSI snatcher and then returns a tuple with information about